We all know that Christmas is celebrated by billions of people around the world.

 If you’re teaching in mainland China, you might enjoy a day off for Christmas.
 It depends on the contract you’re on.

-Christmas is not a public holiday in mainland China, but some TEFL teachers get the day off.
+Christmas is not a public holiday in mainland China.

 When is the most popular time to celebrate Christmas?